crow-translate/crow-translate/README.md

 Only Linux supports icon theming.
 Windows use [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme "Free and open source SVG icon theme") icons.

+[FlagKit](https://github.com/madebybowtie/FlagKit "Beautiful flag icons for usage in apps and on the web") icons are used for flags.

 ## Installation

 To install a stable version, go to the [releases](https://github.com/Shatur95/CrowTranslate/releases) page.
 The instructions below will help you install Crow Translate with the latest commits.